daniellaye/daniellaye.github.io/_pages/cv.md

 Work experience
 ======
-* Oct 2023 - May 2024: Research Internship
+* Oct 2023 - May 2024: Research Internship at Cohere
-  * Cohere
   * Duties includes: Intern at the modeling team

 * Sep 2020 - Jun 2021: NLP Research Assistant